Msundarv/Rel_PM/README.md

-# Reli_PM
+# Schedule Preventive Maintenance Based on Reliability

- Analyzing the effect of shifting preventive maintenance on reliability metrics.
+#### Analyzing the effect of different preventive maintenance intervals on reliability metrics